commercetools/sphere-node-product-csv-sync/README.md

     -t, --template <file>         CSV file containing your header that defines what you want to export -o, --out <file>              Path to the file the exporter will write the resulting CSV in -j, --json                    Export in JSON format
-    -f, --fullExport                    Do a full export
+    -f, --fullExport              Do a full export.
+Use --out parameter to specify where to save zip archive with exported files
     -q, --queryString <query>     Query string to specify the sub-set of products to export -l, --language [lang]         Language used on export for localised attributes (except lenums) and category names (default is en)
     --queryEncoded                Whether the given query string is already encoded or not